CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 },
 ```

-Each time the avatar enters an OMT message them whether they're in a city or not.
+Each time the avatar enters an OMT display a message as to whether or not they're in a city.
 ```
   {
     "type": "effect_on_condition",